 - 1. Since it is important that appeals be processed as rapidly as possible, the number of days shall be considered maximum.
 The time limits specified may be extended by written agreement of both parties. - 2.
-Since it is important that appeals be processed as rapidly as possible, the number of days shall be considered maximum.
-The time limits specified may be extended by written agreement of both parties. - 3.
 Days shall mean school days.
-Both parties may agree, however, to meet during breaks at mutually agreed upon times. - 4.
-If an evaluatee does not initiate the appeals procedure within 5 days of acknowledged receipt of evaluation materials, the evaluatee shall be considered to have waived the right of appeal.
+Both parties may agree, however, to meet during breaks at mutually agreed upon times. - 3.
+If an evaluatee does not initiate the appeals procedure within 5 working days of acknowledged receipt of evaluation materials, the evaluatee shall be considered to have waived the right of appeal.